Overview

 - Money grows tax-free

-- Qualified withdrawals in retirement are completely tax-free
+- Qualified withdrawals in retirement come out completely tax-free

-- Best when current tax rate is lower than your expected retirement rate
+- Works best when your current tax rate sits below your expected retirement rate

-As a practical guide: early-career workers in the 22% bracket or below generally benefit from Roth.
-Workers in the 32% bracket or above generally benefit from traditional.
-Workers in the 24% bracket are in a judgment call zone — splitting contributions between both hedges against future tax changes.
+As a rough guide, early-career workers in the 22% bracket or below usually benefit from Roth.
+Workers in the 32% bracket or above usually benefit from traditional.
+Workers in the 24% bracket sit in judgment-call territory, and splitting contributions between both hedges against whatever tax changes come later.

-Use the Roth vs Traditional IRA Calculator to model your specific numbers with your current and projected future income.
+The Roth vs Traditional IRA Calculator models your specific numbers against your current and projected future income.

 Step 4: Calculate Your Projected Corpus

-Compounding rewards time more than any other variable.
-Run these scenarios in the 401(k) Calculator to understand what your contribution rate actually produces:
+Compounding rewards time more than any other variable in this whole process.
+Run these scenarios through the 401(k) Calculator to see what your contribution rate actually produces:

 Scenario: $1,200/month contribution ($14,400/year), 8% average annual return